nuletizia/capacity-approaching-autoencoders/README.md

 The paper deals with autoencoders that are trained by jointly maximizing the mutual information between the transmitted and received symbols and minimizing the classical cross-entropy loss function.
 Capacity is approached at low SNRs while further investigations are needed for large code-length, especially due to numerical issues with the estimator.

 A minimal example of using a pre-trained model is given in Capacity-Approaching_Autoencoders.py.
-When executed, the script loads a pre-trained autoencoder model from the folder "Models_AE".
+When executed, the script loads a pre-trained autoencoder model, with an AWGN channel, from the folder "Models_AE".
 If you want to train your own model, please delete the models inside that folder.

 > python Capacity-Approaching_Autoencoders.py